 My work with Parents, Young People and Children integrates my foundation in Education Psychology (New Zealand) with my training in Therapeutic Counselling (United Kingdom).
 Together these corner stones create a unique and broad spectrum view of difficulties at school and home and an insightful clarity of how things can be different.

 I am passionate about the ripple effect of fostering empathic and connected relationships within families and supporting the development of strong self-concepts during childhood and adolescence.
-As such my approach has a person-centred base which is accepting, empathic, genuine and safe.
-I listen to understand each individual client without judgement within a non-threatening environment and a contained relationship.
+As such my approach has a person-centred base which is accepting, empathic, genuine and safe and a psychodynamic lens that focuses curiously on ‘how come’ things are as they as.
+At every juncture I listen to understand each individual client without judgement within a non-threatening environment and a safely contained relationship.

 It is within this safe and healing space that I also work with the Safe & Sound Protocol (SSP) listening therapy to help reduce stress, anxiety and auditory hypersensitivity while enhancing social engagement, resilience and quality of life experience.
 In addition I offer Resilience Workshops for Parents on how to best support this aim of life-long mental health and well being for children and young people.